 Refreshing a page is incredibly simple and in today’s article, we’ll show you how to do that in all major web browsers as well as few other tricks.

-QUICK TIP: Refreshing Chrome is quite simple, but if you’re looking for a browser that is similar to Chrome, we suggest trying out Opera.
+Refreshing Chrome is quite simple, but if you’re looking for a browser that is similar to Chrome, we suggest trying out Opera.

 Opera is built on the Chromium engine, so it’s quite similar in terms of functionality, and it can also work with Chrome extensions, so you won’t miss the features you love.

 The browser has its own ad blocker as well as tracking protection so it will block tracking scripts and make your websites load faster.
 In addition, there’s unlimited VPN for extra security.

 As for the actual refreshing, you just need to hold the Ctrl key and click the Refresh button on the toolbar.
 That’s how easy it is!

 OperaLooking for a browser to use on a daily basis?
 Install Opera and rest assured that refreshing it is incredibly simple!